Anisha-kk/Fastapi-taskmanager/README.md

 # Overview

 The Task Manager REST API is a backend service built with FastAPI that allows users to register, log in, and manage their personal tasks.
-It demonstrates authentication, CRUD operations, database design, containerization, testing, and CI/CD integration, making it ideal for backend or Python developer portfolios.

 ## Tech Stack